UniMath/agda-unimath/src/foundation/symmetric-cores-binary-relations.lagda.md

   (x y : A) → core R {x , y} → R x y
 ```

-that satisfyies the universal property of the symmetric core, i.e., it satisfies
+that satisfies the universal property of the symmetric core, i.e., it satisfies
-the property that for any symmetric relation `S : unordered-pair A → 𝒰` such
+the property that for any symmetric relation `S : unordered-pair A → 𝒰`, the
-that the precomposition function
+precomposition function

 ```text
   hom-Symmetric-Relation S (core R) → hom-Relation (rel S) R